From heavy rain removal to detail restoration: A faster and better network: Experiments

-Following \cite{fan2018residual, jiang2020multi}, we set $\gamma_{l2}=1$.
-Model performance is shown in Table \ref{tab.losscomparison}, where $L_{2}$, $L_{edge}$ and $L_{ssim}$ represent models trained with each individual single loss function and $L_{s+m}$ represents model trained with the alternative hybrid loss function in Eq.~\ref{alternative_hybrid_loss}, and $L_{s+e}$ is our hybrid loss function in Eq.~\ref{our_hybrid_loss}.
-Table \ref{tab.losscomparison} shows that both the two hybrid loss functions achieve fairly good results than the single loss function based models.
-Concretely, $L_{s+e}$ increases by 0.52dB at PSNR compared to $L_{s+m}$, which explain the superiorty of the proposed hybrid loss function.
+Following \cite{jiang2020multi}, we set $\gamma_{l2}=1$.
+The performance of our model is presented in Table \ref{tab.losscomparison}, wherein $\mathcal{L}_{mse}$, $\mathcal{L}_{edge}$, and $\mathcal{L}_{ssim}$ denote models that have undergone training with individual loss functions, while $\mathcal{L}_{s+m}$ signifies a model that has been trained utilizing the alternative hybrid loss function as specified in Equation \ref{alternative_hybrid_loss}.
+Furthermore, our hybrid loss function denoted as $\mathcal{L}_{s+e}$ in Equation \ref{our_hybrid_loss} has also been employed.
+Table \ref{tab.losscomparison} exhibits that both hybrid loss functions yield notably superior results in comparison to models trained solely with single loss functions.
+To be more precise, $\mathcal{L}_{s+e}$ demonstrates an increase of 0.52 dB in PSNR when compared to $\mathcal{L}_{s+m}$, thereby elucidating the superior efficiency of the proposed hybrid loss function.

-\textbf{Limitation analysis:} In addition to rain streaks and veiling effect, there are more uncertainties (\ie, raindrops) in real-world rainy images, which limits the generalization of our solution.
-Further, the loss function is not designed separately for the characteristics derained images from the two stages of our DPENet, leading to better PSNR than SSIM.
-In addition to that, to meet the requirement of some comparative methods on the size of rainy images, we have to make certain modifications to the real-world dataset \cite{fu2019lightweight}, which may also leads to inferior model performance.